Introducing a new professional learning opportunity for math educators

 - Each group session will be recorded so that if a participant is unable to attend live they can view the session later at a time more convenient for them.

-- Your team’s leader will have an introductory 30-minute phone call with Paul to discuss group’s priorities and goals.
+- Your team’s leader will have an introductory 30-minute phone call with Marian or Paul to discuss group’s priorities and goals.
 We also will survey each participant before the coaching program to explore specific needs of each participant.

 - We will set up a private Facebook group for participants to connect, share and solve problems together during the 8-week program.
 Everyone will automatically receive email notifications of new posts.